EPA Declares Outdoor Burn Ban for Puyallup Reservation

 # # #

 To check conditions in your area, go to http://www.airnow.gov/ .

-For current burn ban status, please visit: https://waburnbans.net/, contact EPA at 1-800-424-4372 or by email at R10_farrhotline@epa.gov.
+For current burn ban status, please visit https://waburnbans.net/, the tribal air quality office, or the EPA at 1-800-424-4372, email to R10_farrhotline@epa.gov.